How the Data Were Organized

 Treatments are assigned 2 types of names: the name used by the investigators in the research (Treatment

-Name) and the National Center for PTSD name (NCPTSD Treatment Name), which
+Name) and the standardized National Center for PTSD (Standardized Treatment Name), which

 applies more consistent names across treatments to allow for easier identification

-find the NCPTSD Treatment Name to be the one they want to use.
+find the Standardized Treatment Name to be the one they want to use.

 An easy way to locate a dataset

-is to select the “Data Catalog” button in the top navigation.
-(If you are not
+is to select the “Data Catalog” button in the top navigation (menu icon on the left).
+If you are not

-signed in, look for the “Browse” button on the top left.)
-Then, in the left
+signed in, look for the “Browse” button on the top left.
+Then, in the Data Catalog, use the left

 Below is a short description of

-the primer page which provides a description of the dataset, a
+the primer page which provides information about the dataset, a

 full list and description of variable columns, and metadata (keywords or